 - Ensure that hiring practices support diversification across tenure and role types.

 - Include demographic questions in employee surveys and listening tools to better segment data across all protected classes.

 - Pulse survey and round routinely on employees to stay on top of evolving engagement levels.

 - Update your approach to data collection.
 Use your findings to understand and address unconscious bias, drawing from a variety of perspectives.

 - Transparently share engagement results with employees at all levels and ranks.
 Initiate a dialogue beyond human resources and executive leadership to include more voices from across the organization.

 - Remember that diversity alone is not enough.
 Diversity must be coupled with equitable operations and purposeful inclusion to drive meaningful cultural transformation.

 Today, nursing and hospital leaders are scrambling to put a stop to the nursing crisis and get ahead of issues like burnout to hold onto high-performing members of their teams.
 Without a concerted effort to improve nurse well-being, the healthcare industry faces a potentially long-term shortage of front-line caregivers.

 Press Ganey can help your organization identify areas of focus and accelerate nurse retention efforts.
 Our employee experience consultants will work side by side with your team to improve nurse well-being, engagement, and retention rates.
-Reach out for more information and to hear about our newly launched Nursing Leadership Academy.
+Reach out to our experts for more information and to hear about our newly launched Nursing Leadership Academy.